 Giza (Giza 86, 94, Giza 87, Giza 92, Giza 96)

-Egyptian cotton yarns will outperform other yarns.
+Egyptian cotton yarns outperform other yarns.
 Its fine qualities produce the best quality yarns.
-Thus, it gained a high reputation in the textile industry all over the world.
-Egyptian cotton proved to be the world’s finest cotton.
+Thus, it has gained a high reputation in the textile industry all over the world.
+Egyptian cotton has been proven to be the world’s finest cotton.

-Egyptian cotton yarns are considerably superior to regular cotton yarns.
-Because it grows in the rich soil of the Nile river valley.
-It’s long-staple (fiber length) makes it possible to make the finest compact yarns.
-Egyptian cotton yarns also excel at absorbing liquids.
-Therefore, when dyed, it gives deeper, vibrant, and more resistant colors to the fabric.
+Egyptian cotton yarns are considerably superior to regular cotton yarns because it grows in the rich soil of the Nile river valley.
+As its long-staple (fiber length) makes it possible to make the finest compact yarns.
+Also, Egyptian cotton yarns excel at absorbing liquids.
+Therefore, when dyed, it gives deeper, vibrant, and more resistant colours to the fabric.

-More importantly, handpicking cotton is far better than mechanical picking because it puts no stress on the fibers and leaves them straight and intact.
-The softness of Egyptian cotton yarns is close to the softness of silk yarns.
+More importantly, handpicking cotton is superior to mechanical picking because it puts no stress on the fibers and leaves them straight and intact.
+The softness of Egyptian cotton yarns is comparable to the softness of silk yarns.
 It gets softer the more times you wash it.
 To sum up, Egyptian cotton yarns are the best quality yarns to produce worthwhile and long-lasting fabrics.

 It might surprise you to know that all Egyptian Cotton yarns are delicately handpicked.
 This process puts less stress on the fiber than using large machinery.
 It’s the only way to guarantee that the cotton keeps its exquisite softness and incomparable strength.
 We think that the extra time and effort is certainly worth it to ensure you receive 100% Egyptian cotton yarns that you’ll love for years to come.

 Supima cotton designates high-quality American-grown Pima cotton, an extra-long staple cotton (ELS).

 Supima® is a trademarked brand controlled by a non-profit organization of the same name.